 Microsoft's approach to responsible use of TTS

 Every day, people find new ways to apply TTS technology, and not all are for the good of individuals or society.
 If misused, believably human-sounding TTS voices, especially a custom voice that mimics a real person, could cause harm.
 For example, a misinformation campaign could become much more potent if it used the voice of a well-known public figure.

 We recognize that there's no perfect way to prevent media from being modified or to unequivocally prove where it came from.
 Therefore, our approach to responsible use has focused on being transparent about neural TTS, evaluating appropriate use, and demonstrating our values through action.

-Requirements for meaningful consent from voice talent
+Requirements and tips for meaningful consent from voice talent

-We ask customers to do the following:
+We contractually require customers who use Custom Neural Voice to do the following: